 Is It Worth it?

 I think the Max360 is a great option for people who want all the bells and whistles and also want something easy to use that does everything for you.
-It’s especially good for people who want a simple experience or who’s intimidated by technology in general.
+It’s especially good for people who want both all the bells and whistles while also having a user friendly experience.
+It’s not the cheapest or the smallest detector in the world.
+In fact it’s the largest and the most expensive.
+However, you get a whole lot of useful features and usability for your money and that’s what it’s all about.

 Even if you like a more advanced experience and more fine tuned control over the nuances like I do, there’s really something to be said for taking a break from things sometimes and having things just work without having to focus on things, use so much brainpower, and remember to plug in additional accessories like cell phones.
 Everything just kinda works on its own and that’s pretty refreshing sometimes.